MetaGuard (MTGRD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MetaGuard Historical Price

-According to the latest data gathered on MetaGuard live price page, the current price of MetaGuard is 0.00002925USD.
-The circulating supply of MetaGuard(MTGRD) is 562.22M MTGRD , giving it a market capitalization of $16.45K.
+According to the latest data gathered on MetaGuard live price page, the current price of MetaGuard is 0USD.
+The circulating supply of MetaGuard(MTGRD) is 562.22M MTGRD , giving it a market capitalization of $14.73K.

 The MetaGuard Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MTGRD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.